Design history · Swiss poster + American identity

 Courses

-• Certificate IV in Design (CUA40720) — covers typography, grid systems, and the Swiss poster tradition Matter carried into American practice.
+• Certificate IV in Design (CUA40720) — covers typography, grid systems, and the Swiss poster tradition Matter developed and then carried into American practice.

-• Intensive Foundation Course — 11 modules in typography, layout and image-making.
-The same craft Matter brought into Swiss editorial and identity design.
+• Intensive Foundation Course — 11 modules in typography, layout and image-making, covering the same craft Matter brought to Swiss editorial and identity work.
 Certificate of completion, not the Cert IV.

 Related movements & people